dannguyen/journalism-syllabi/README.md

         <h5>Introduction to Data Journalism » 2016; Fall <br>
             <a href="https://paldhous.github.io/ucb/2016/intro-data/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Over four weeks, these classes will provide an introduction to data journalism.
+        Over four weeks, these classes will provide an introduction to data journalism.
 We will cover principles of data analysis, acquiring and cleaning data, basic spreadsheet skills, plus mapping and other forms of visualization.
 The emphasis will be on finding and telling stories from data.
-</em></p>
+        </small></p>

         <p>Instructors: Peter Aldhous</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>